-’Tis a difficult season for sobriety.
-You can get through its 40 days—from Thanksgiving to 2021—soberly and healthily.
-TreatmentMag.com is in this with you: Let’s do this
+’Tis a difficult season for those in recovery, working through addiction.
+Have hope: You can get through Thanksgiving to Jan.
+2, 2021: soberly and healthily.
+We’re in this with you: Let’s do this

-The holidays are built up as a joyous time, but they don’t roll that way for everyone.
-For some, including those with alcohol use disorder (AUD) or substance use disorder (SUD), they can be a minefield, made tougher by outsized expectations and impossibly merry TV commercials.
+The holidays are built up as a joyous time, but they don’t roll that way for everyone: For some, including those with alcohol use disorder (AUD), opioid or any type of substance use disorder (SUD), they can be a minefield, made tougher by outsized expectations and impossibly merry TV commercials.

 There’s a huge expectation that the holidays should be very special.
 And they’re not very special for everyone.
 There’s pressure that they have to be perfect.”—Cynthia Moreno Tuohy, executive director, NAADAC, the Association for Addiction Professionals

 Public health experts even have a name for it: seasonal affective disorder (SAD).
 By some estimates, 6% of Americans suffer from SAD.
 Darkened moods and less daylight have the potential to translate to relapses, or slips.
 In 2018, for instance, the New Jersey-based detox program Center for Network Therapy reported that its readmission rate increased by about 150% following Thanksgiving.

 “The existential loneliness that alcoholics and addicts feel sort of colors everything and becomes more acute during the holidays,” says James Balmer, president of the treatment center Dawn Farm in Michigan.